ausmarton/bookmarks/README.md

 To Do's

-1. Refactoring of php controllers to remove duplicates => get_JSON does not return JSON returns array instead
+1. Refactoring of php controllers to remove duplicates
 2. Controller actions are not transactional
-3. Bookmarks mapping with tags not being persisted from REST-Api
-4. Search not implemented
+3. Search not implemented

 Workarounds